joshuaekingsbury/xmmpipe/README.md

 ### Source Detection\*\* (\*\*Work in Progress; this step can be skipped and source detection can be done manually; will be adjusted in the future)
 Prompt options for which detector(s) to use for running edetect_chain on multiple energy bands
 - WARNING: \*\*Currently edetect_chain part of script is hardcoded to exposure names used for testing and assumes pn, mos1, mos2 are all to be used
+- WARNING: \*\*srcdisplay requires ds9 installed and accessible via commandline, will not with ds9 bash function mentioned above; regions are saved by this stage though so they can be viewed manually in ds9
 - WARNING: \*\*Currently srcdisplay assumes pn image exists and is to be used for previewing point sources

 ```
 $ . esas_source_bands.sh
 ```

+### Region Boolean Strings Limitations
+evselect can only accept a boolean logic string for regions with a length/size of 1024 char/bytes.
+There are other ways to ignore or circumvent this region limit restriction that will be detailed at a later time.